rigdev/rig/docs/docs/operator-manual/plugins/builtin/object_template.mdx

 ```
 as its templating context where `.current` refers to the current version of the object being modified.

+If the name is empty, it defaults to the capsule name.
+If it is '*' it will execute the object template on all objects of the given Group and Kind.
+For each object, `.current` will refer to that specific object when templating.

 ## Example
 Config (in context of the rig-operator Helm values):
 ```